 If you force a single-winner answer:

-- Best overall for “finding the right charger”: PlugShare (community reliability, photos, check-ins, global discovery).
+- Best overall for “finding the right charger”: PlugShare (community reliability, photos, check-ins, broad discovery).

 - Best overall for “charging smoothly”: ChargePoint (start + pay + roaming ecosystem).